os-fpga/Virtual-FPGA-Lab/course/fpga/readme.md

        ![image](https://user-images.githubusercontent.com/15063738/125674297-52e8536d-b2f0-4b13-842e-92e6050e5e00.png)

       If board is not from given options:

        ![image](https://user-images.githubusercontent.com/15063738/125675066-9f5e92cb-9067-4685-b66d-a6625bf4366a.png)

     c.
 (Optional) If board is not from given options then constraints file should be present in your working directory as `<filename_partno>.xdc`.

+       For example: From above iamge it should be `design_xc7a100tcsg324-1.xdc`

     d.
 Clock period (in ns)